alpha-yadav/DSA/readme.md

 Remember to handle edge cases like one node being an ancestor of the other, or nodes not being present in the tree.
 The provided recursive code example already includes some error handling.
 You'll need to adapt the code depending on your specific needs and tree structure.

+#  Graph
+Please provide me with the data or equation you would like me to graph.
+I need information such as:

+* **Type of graph:**  (e.g., line graph, bar graph, scatter plot, pie chart)  If you don't specify, I'll try to choose the most appropriate type based on the data.
+* **Data:**  This could be a table of x and y values, a set of data points, or an equation (e.g., y = 2x + 1).

+Once you give me this information, I can help you create a graph.
+I can't create visual graphs directly, but I can describe the graph or give you the data points to plot yourself.